 We found parking at the Visitor’s Center, and stopped first for lunch at a recommended pizza joint right down the street, called Upper Crust Pizza, which was very good.

 The really unique experience of visiting Santa Fe is in the architecture and culture.
 The weather was lovely, but it was the adobe style homes and businesses that were the appeal of Santa Fe for me.
 Largely Native American, it was a peaceful atmosphere.
-And nowhere else in this country have I seen big chain restaurants and businesses in adobe style, rather than sporting their signature “look”.
+Nowhere else in this country have I seen big chain restaurants and businesses in adobe style, rather than sporting their signature “look”.
 McDonalds, Chase, Home Depot, it didn’t matter.
-They looked nothing like what we are used to anywhere else in the U.S.
+They look nothing like what we are used to anywhere else in the U.S.

 Click below to read about some other New Mexico adventures:

 *Some of these products may contain Amazon or Zazzle Affiliate Links, at no extra cost to you, but help to support this website.